 In December 2015, Aurora Convention Hotel Mezz, LLC ("Mezz") and Aurora Convention Center Hotel Lessee Midco Member, LLC (collectively, "Mezz Borrower"), subsidiaries of the entities comprising the Gaylord Rockies joint venture, entered into a Mezzanine Loan Agreement (the "Mezzanine Loan") with Marriott International Capital Corporation, for a mezzanine loan with available borrowings, as amended, of up to \$39.0 million.
-The Mezzanine Loan bears interest at an annual rate of LIBOR plus 7.00% and matures on December 18, 2019, with three optional one-year extensions that mirror the Construction Loan.
-The Mezzanine Loan is secured by Mezz Borrower's interests in the joint venture.
-See Note 4 for additional information regarding guarantees the Company has provided under the Mezzanine Loan.
+The Mezzanine Loan bore interest at an annual rate of LIBOR plus 7.00% and had an original maturity date of December 18, 2019.
+The Mezzanine Loan was secured by Mezz Borrower's interests in the joint venture.
+As discussed above, the Mezzanine Loan was paid off in July 2019 with proceeds from the Gaylord Rockies Loan.